R. Shamasastry: Awards

 Shamasastry's work was acclaimed by Ashutosh Mukherjee, Rabindranath Tagore, and others.
 Shamasastry also met Mahatma Gandhi in 1927 at Nandi Hills.
 The discovery brought international fame to the institute.

 Outside India, Shamasastry's discovery was hailed by Indologists and Orientalists such as Julius Jolly, Moriz Winternitz, F. W. Thomas, Paul Pelliot, Arthur Berriedale Keith, Sten Konow and others.
 J. F. Fleet wrote of Shamasastry: "We are, and shall always remain, under a great obligation to him for a most important addition to our means of studying the general history of ancient India."

 Shamasastry was awarded a doctorate in 1919 from the Oriental University in Washington D.C. and in 1921 from Calcutta University.
 He was made a Fellow of the Royal Asiatic Society and won the Campbell Memorial gold medal.

 Several titles were also conferred on him, including Arthashastra Visharada by the Maharaja of Mysore, Mahamahopadhyaya by the Government of India and Vidyalankara and Panditaraja by the Varanasi Sanskrit Mandali.

 Recognition in Germany

 An often-told anecdote involves the visit of the then-king of Mysore, Krishna Raja Wadiyar IV, to Germany.
 When introduced as the king of Mysore, he was asked by the vice-chancellor of a German university whether he was from the Mysore of Shamasastry.
 On his return, the king honoured Shamasastry and said "In Mysore we are the Maharaja and you are our subject, but in Germany, you are the master and people recognise us by your name and fame."

 Later life

-Shamasastry continued his research work on Indological problems.
+Shamasastry continued his research work in Indology.
 He later became the curator of the institute.
-As Director of Archaeology of Mysore State, he discovered many inscriptions on stone and copper plates.
+As the Director of Archaeology of Mysore State, he discovered many inscriptions on stone and copper plates.

 His house Asutosh, in the Chamundipuram locality of Mysore, was named after Sir Asutosh Mookerjee.